jrahlf/stm32_uart_dma_buffered/README.md

 It is based on the ST HAL and requires that the UART peripheral and the DMA channels are configured beforehand.
 See [doc/dma_rx.png](doc/dma_rx.png) and [doc/dma_tx.png](doc/dma_tx.png).
 This can be done entirely via STM32CubeIDE in the IOC editor.

+### Reentrancy
+The driver is not reentrant safe by default (usually this means do not use it inside interrupts).
+However, one can `#define BUFFERED_UART_REENTRANT` which causes interrupts to be disabled when enqueuing data and then the driver can be used in a reentrant way.

 ### Optimizations
 The driver disables the transfer half complete interrupt, as it not necessary.
 However, the HAL automatically enables it every time, so this driver disables it every time a transfer is started.
 This shall reduce interrupt workload.